How to Tell Your Boss You're Pregnant: 5 Tips

 Photo credit: MFer Photography / Foter / CC BY-ND

 No conversation at work produces more anxiety than telling your boss you're pregnant.
-Even quitting may be easier!
+Even quitting may feel like it would be easier news to break!
 Since nerves make it tough to keep even important details in mind, here are 5 tips to help you break the news:

 1. Tell your boss first -- even if you're close friends with your colleagues.

 Privacy is elusive these days.
 Many of us are connected to our colleagues and managers on social media platforms, and socialize outside of the office with co-workers.
 However, don't be like the woman we heard about this summer who phoned in sick and then posted Instagram photos of herself on the beach!
-We live in a digital world, and secrets are hard to keep.
+We live in a digital world, and secrets are hard to keep (read: don't post a snap of your positive pregnancy test on Facebook).

 While you're understandably distracted by the excitement and nerves that come with bringing a new little life into the world, controlling your message is very important.
 After all, you may understandably fear that your boss or colleagues will treat you differently -- and not in a good way -- after your news.
 That's all the more reason to deliver the news to your boss, yourself.
 You want see their immediate reaction because it will tell you a lot about his/her attitude towards working moms, your ability to negotiate maternity leave and any other things you may be interested in (e.g. a different work-schedule or flexibility options).